RiftTeam/multicolor/README.md

     The optional arguments are only needed if the default setting does not meet the required needs.
 A specific name for the outputfile can be set (-o / --output).
-    The range of maximum colors per line (of the image file) can be set to 16 or 31.
+    The maximum range (-r / --range) of colors per line, can be set to 16 or 31.
 	Mode (-m / --mode) to encode the pixel data via rle (run-length encoding) or as raw, which is the default.
 To reduce the colors of the image per line, various converters (-c / --converter) can be used.
 These can be configured in "mtc.cfg".